MazontheMoon/coddy-java/README.md

 ## July

+### 3 - Introduction to Variables with Theme

+Initialize the following variables:

+us: String with value "United States"
+population: int with value 331002651

 ### 2 - Composer's Numerical Symphony
 Create a function named composeNumericalSymphony that receives bases, numbers, and measures as its parameters.